SilverPoision/secAuth/README.md

 ## Issues

-As this is the first realese of secAuth, it might contain some issues and bugs(I am sure that it has😆) and I will be more than happy(As much happy that I will scream with joy!!) to hear about them via [github](https://github.com/SilverPoision/secAuth/issues) issues.
+As this is the first release of secAuth, it might contain some issues and bugs(I am sure that it has😆) and I will be more than happy(As much happy that I will scream with joy!!) to hear about them (Even a small spelling or grammatical issue will help grow the project) via [github](https://github.com/SilverPoision/secAuth/issues) issues.
 Just open a issue and I will surely have a look at the bug/issue.

 ## Contribution